Top 5 Footwork Drills for Basketball

 If you want to make this drill more challenging and effective at the same time, give your player a medicine ball while they do this drill.
-The ball should not be heavier than 5 kg just because it can disrupt the feel for the real ball later on.
+The ball should not be heavier than 5 kg just because it can disrupt the feel of the real ball later on.

 The result of the drill with the heavy ball will be a stronger and more explosive first step.

-This exercise is a part of a footwork program that is going to help your players to develop a faster liner movement.
+This exercise is a part of a footwork program that is going to help your players to develop a faster linear movement.
 I recommend using a bit shorter bands for this drill, just to put some extra toll on your legs.
-To perform this drill correctly, tell your players to be in a stance all the time and to try and keep legs shoulder wide all the time.
+To perform this drill correctly, tell your players to be in a stance all the time and to try and keep their legs shoulder wide all the time.
 The band is going to tend to shrink them toward the middle, and by keeping them apart all the time is going to make this drill even more challenging.

 When the one leg goes front-ways, the other leg should go backward, the drill is performed just as the player is running in one spot.
 The repetition should continue to the point when the players start to feel the burn in their legs.

 To add toll to this drill you can put another band around the player's waist and you can give him the ball.
-Now, he has to jump, to dribble and to resist the force that wants to pull him backward.
+Now, he has to jump, to dribble, and to resist the force that wants to pull him backward.

-Knee raise is a drill that mimics that start of a one-legged jump that our players use when they tend to perform a layup.
+Knee raise is a drill that mimics the start of a one-legged jump that our players use when they tend to perform a layup.
 As they do this drill, the overall explosive power of our player's legs is going to increase dramatically so they are going to feel that they are lighter on their feet.

 If we take a look at the picture, we are going to assume that the drill is performed in a way that the player needs to raise their knee up as high as they can to the point where the band is going to pull the leg down.
 In the beginning, a player can hang onto something just to keep balance, but later on, the drill should be performed without any help.
 Whit that said, we assume that this is a perfect drill for the balance and stability development.

-One more thing to say: players should keep the tension of the band all the time so when the leg goes down, it should not go all the way to the floor.
+One more thing to say: players should keep the tension of the band all the time so that when the leg goes down, it should not go all the way to the floor.

-To make this exercise more efficient and harder at the same time, put some weights onto players wrists and ankles.
+To make this exercise more efficient and harder at the same time, put some weights onto players' wrists and ankles.
 This is going to make them pull those knees even harder so their overall explosive ability is going to increase.
 This is one of the best footwork drills used to improve overall explosiveness and speed.